quannguyen2153/Minedeeper/readme.md

 ## Features

-- Calculate probability
+- Probability Calculation

 - Hint

-- Analyze guessing
+- Guess Analysis

 ## How It Work